 semantic search

-Semantic search is a technique that goes beyond traditional keyword-based search methods.
-It seeks to comprehend the intent and meaning of search queries, enabling a deeper understanding of the user's needs and delivering more relevant and precise results.
+For starters, know that semantic search is a technique that goes beyond traditional keyword-based search methods.
+This method seeks to comprehend the intent and meaning of search queries, enabling a deeper understanding of the user's needs and delivering more relevant and precise results.

 Definition and Key Principles